Admin368/KEANU/readme.md

 - PLN. snyc on all devices and voice reminders if and only if south.iphone , config variable and ip is in room
 - meters away from the 107 nabucas cloud ,announcing left the the premence and master is approaching
 - Create a schedule formmat called PLN.TXT that is taken with a node template to make the automated schedule announcements
+- since i can access my nabu casa, have trigger button that launches , vnc server or baidu cloud on al the Pc.
+-